core-wg/senml-spec/draft-ietf-core-senml.md

 {::include ex1.gen.exi.hex}
 ~~~~

-A small temperature sensor devices that only generates this one EXI
+A small temperature sensor device that only generates this one EXI
 file does not really need an full EXI implementation.
 It can simply
 hard code the output replacing the 1-wire device ID starting at byte
 0x20 and going to byte 0x2F with it's device ID, and replacing the